-Whether we end up on zoom or in-person, the goal is to have an engaging dialogue about papers (e.g. what questions are addressed by the study and what remains to be answered).
+Whether folks attend on zoom or in-person, the goal is to have an engaging dialogue about papers (e.g., what questions are addressed by the study and what remains to be answered).

-WHO: Graduate students may enroll in this journal club as a seminar course, but postdocs and faculty are also welcome to attend and to lead discussion.
+WHO: Graduate students may enroll in this journal club as a seminar course, and postdocs and faculty are also welcome to attend and to lead discussion.